 In all kinds of homes and outdoor spaces, stairs are the ideal way to easily connect two levels.
-However, unless you have some serious carpentry experience in your past, this is one job that is probably best left to the professionals.
-Constructing stairs, as well as railings, needs to be done perfectly in order to be a safe and attractive addition to your home.
+Constructing stairs, as well as railings or handrails, needs to be done perfectly in order to be a safe and attractive addition to your home.
 Use this guide to see the average costs and what factors can influence the total price of the project.

 Once completed, be sure to connect with local carpenters who can help with your next stair project.

 Cost data is based on actual project costs as reported by ImproveNet members.